Updated February 2026 with new industry research and data.

 Barges rarely leave inland waterway systems and ports.
 Their roots date back thousands of years and barges played quite the role in the formation of America as many of the country’s cities like Pittsburgh, Cincinnati, St. Louis, New Orleans, and many more heavily relied on barges for the initial construction of their infrastructures.

-Types of Barges
+The Different Types of Barges and What They Carry

 Dry Bulk Barge